hariharasudan3/hariharasudan3/README.md

 # Hello, I'm Hari Hara Sudan 👨🏻‍💻

-I'm a passionate **Artificial Intelligence & Machine Learning graduate** and **web developer** from **Coimbatore, Tamil Nadu, India**.
-I love building projects, solving problems, and contributing to the open-source community.

----

 ## 🌱 About Me

 I am a passionate **Artificial Intelligence and Machine Learning** graduate from **Coimbatore, Tamil Nadu, India**.
 With a strong foundation in AI and software development, I am focused on building innovative solutions and continuously expanding my skillset in **AI/ML** and **Full-Stack Development**.